ComputeCanada/mc-hub/README.md

    ```

 ## Running Tests
-Make sure you have built an image of Magic Castle UI first, as shown in the previous step.
+Make sure you have built an image of Magic Castle UI first and that you have sourced the openrc file,
+as shown in the previous step.
 Then, run the following command:
 ````shell script
 docker run --env-file ./env.list "magic_castle-ui" python -m pytest
 ````

 > **Check your existing clusters**: MC UI will overwrite the following cluster names when running tests: valid-1, missing-nodes, empty.

+> **Note**: The tests require the existence of OpenStack's environment variables
+> (achieved with `source _project_-openrc.sh`).
+However, no real API calls are made with these environment variables.

 ## Cluster storage & backup